Updated May 23, 2023

 SELECT MOD(8.452, 2.14);

-The result or remainder is also with fractional values.
+The result of the remainder is also with fractional values.
 Also, view the below query with a divisor in fractional value only:

 SELECT 25 MOD 2.3;